-We are working with Alpha Epsilon Pi Fraternity and Alpha Epsilon Phi Sorority to create a list of synagogues which will open their doors (at no charge) to college students for the High Holy Days.
-These students, who may come from unaffiliated families, can then choose a synagogue of their choice to attend.
-Beyond that it is the hope of Synagogue Connect that this gesture might encourage an ongoing connection between these college students and rabbis.
+We are working with Alpha Epsilon Pi Fraternity, Alpha Epsilon Phi Sorority and KAHAL (as well as many Jewish Organizations) to reach out to Jewish young adults residing on campus, living at home or traveling abroad.
+We have created an extensive list of synagogues which will open their doors (at no charge to them) or offer virtual services for the High Holidays.
+These students and young adults, who may come from unaffiliated families, can then choose a synagogue of their choice to attend.
+Beyond that, it is the hope of Synagogue Connect that this gesture might encourage an ongoing connection between these Jewish youth and rabbis.

 If you wish to have your synagogue participate in this project please visit our sign up form.